 The OTISS irregularity report should be submitted within five days of the occurrence.
-Schools cannot submit one report for several different testing violations or irregularities.
 With the exception of technical difficulties experienced in the same testing room or same school, different incident types are expected to be documented on separate reports of testing irregularity even when the incidents occur during the same test administration in the same room.
 For example, if one student is disruptive during testing and another student becomes ill during the administration of the same test, two separate reports of testing irregularity must be filed in OTISS.
 If a misadministration is declared, it must be documented and reported using appropriate procedures outlined in OTISS.
+If the student is permitted to retest, the readministration date must be entered into OTISS.